BuzzWiseTeam/.github/profile/README.md

 <br>
 <h3 align="center">Bangkit 2023 Product Based Capstone Project</h3>
 <h4 align="center">Created by : C23-PC592 Team</h4>

 <br>

 ## Introduction 👋
-Hello everyone, we are from **C23-PC647**.
+Yoo guys!
+We are from **C23-PC592**.
 We consist of 6 people and here is a list of our team members:

 | Name | Bangkit ID | Learning Path | University |
 | :---: | :---: | :---: | :---: |